ibm-messaging/mq-docker/README.md

 After extracting the code from this repository, you can build an image with the latest version of MQ using the following command:

 ```
-sudo docker build --tag mq .
+docker build --tag mq .
 ```

 # Usage
 In order to use the image, it is necessary to accept the terms of the IBM MQ license.
 This is achieved by specifying the environment variable `LICENSE` equal to `accept` when running the image.
 You can also view the license terms by setting this variable to `view`.
 Failure to set the variable will result in the termination of the container with a usage statement.
 You can view the license in a different language by also setting the `LANG` environment variable.

-This image is primarily intended to be used as an example base image for your own MQ images.

 ## Running with the default configuration
 You can run a queue manager with the default configuration and a listener on port 1414 using the following command.
-Note that the default configuration is locked-down from a security perspective, so you will need to customize the configuration in order to effectively use the queue manager.
 For example, the following command creates and starts a queue manager called `QM1`, and maps port 1414 on the host to the MQ listener on port 1414 inside the container, as well as port 9443 on the host to the web console on port 9443 inside the container:

 ```
-sudo docker run \
+docker run \
   --env LICENSE=accept \
   --env MQ_QMGR_NAME=QM1 \
-  --volume /var/example:/mnt/mqm \
   --publish 1414:1414 \
   --publish 9443:9443 \
   --detach \